Learning Outcomes

 This article has covered the following key knowledge points:

-- The spouse/civil partner exemption applies to both lifetime and death transfers, but is limited if the recipient is not UK domiciled.
+- The spouse/civil partner exemption applies to both lifetime and death transfers, but is limited if the recipient is not UK domiciled unless a deemed domicile election is made.

-- The annual exemption (£3,000 per year) and small gifts exemption (£250 per recipient) apply only to lifetime gifts.
+- The annual exemption (£3,000 per year) and small gifts exemption (£250 per recipient) apply only to lifetime gifts; the small gifts exemption cannot be used for a recipient who also benefits from another lifetime exemption in the same tax year.

-- The normal expenditure out of income exemption applies to regular gifts made out of surplus income.
+- The normal expenditure out of income exemption applies to regular gifts made out of surplus income, provided the donor retains sufficient income to maintain their usual standard of living.

-- Marriage exemption applies to gifts made on marriage or civil partnership, with limits depending on the donor’s relationship to the recipient.
+- Marriage/civil partnership exemption applies to gifts made on marriage or civil partnership, with limits depending on the donor’s relationship to the recipient; it can be combined with the annual exemption.

-- Business property relief and agricultural property relief reduce the value of qualifying assets for IHT, subject to strict conditions.
+- Business property relief (BPR) and agricultural property relief (APR) reduce the value of qualifying assets for IHT, subject to strict conditions, ownership periods, use tests, and excepted asset rules.

 Key Terms and Concepts